Best Hosted PBX Provider Australia (2026): What to Look For

 8. Pricing Transparency and AUD Billing

 Pricing transparency means the total monthly cost is clear before you sign, not buried in a rate card or revealed through a support ticket.
 Specifically: understand whether pricing is per-seat or per-concurrent-call-line (these can produce very different costs depending on your call patterns), what happens to call costs when included minutes are exceeded, and whether international calls are charged at a flat rate or a variable rate.
 AUD billing matters for Australian businesses beyond just convenience.
 Providers that charge in USD expose you to foreign exchange risk.
 If the AUD drops against the USD, your phone bill goes up automatically with no change in service.
 Providers with AU-based infrastructure and AUD billing remove this exposure entirely.
 This is particularly relevant for budget-tier providers that are often US-headquartered platforms with an AU reseller layer on top.
-For a deeper look at hosted PBX pricing structures, see the hosted PBX pricing guide.
+For a deeper look at cloud phone system pricing structures, see the cloud phone system pricing guide.

 9. Support Quality: AU Timezone, AU Context